SymfonyCasts/symfony7/sfcasts/cascade.md

 Let me translate for you:

 > Hey, you're saving this `Starship` and it's got a `StarshipDroid`
 > attached to it.
-That's great, but you forgot to tell me to save the
+That's great, but you forgot to tell me to persist the
 > `StarshipDroid`.
 What do you want me to do?

 But again, from inside `Starship`, we can't get the entity manager